Homestead Hydro

 The Honest Survival Water Guide: What I Learned After Running My Well Dry

 That was the day the "survival" part of homesteading stopped being a fun hypothetical and started being a very sweaty, very expensive reality.
-Since then, I’ve learned that water survival isn't about having a bunker full of canned goods—it’s about understanding the plumbing of your life.
+Since then, I’ve learned that water survival isn’t about having a bunker full of canned goods—it’s about understanding the plumbing of your life.
 It’s about the math of gallons, the physics of gravity, and the sheer stubbornness of trying to keep a rain barrel from leaking using nothing but silicone and hope.
+I am not a well driller, a hydrologist, or an engineer—I’m just a woman who really likes having a working toilet.
+If you’re dealing with major well issues, please call a professional before you start poking things with a screwdriver.

 The Math of Not Dying (Or Just Staying Clean)

 In our experience, if you want to actually live and not just exist, you need at least five gallons per person per day.
 That covers drinking, basic hygiene, and the minimal amount of dishwashing required to keep your kitchen from smelling like a swamp.
 If you have animals?
 Double it.
 My chickens—those tiny, feathered dinosaurs—can go through several gallons a day in the heat, especially if one of them (looking at you, Thelma) decides to stand in the water bowl to cool her feet.
+If you have livestock like goats or a cow, you're looking at a whole different scale of math that involves a lot more heavy lifting.

 The Storage Strategy: Because Gravity Never Fails